I am a programmer living in Dallas, Texas-- the best city in the best state in the best country on the planet.

 What I Do

 I am currently a programmer at the Center for BrainHealth working in the VR Lab.
-I started there working on a virtual reality project, but I've also played a key role developing web apps ranging from an HTML5 iPad app to a web-based cognition assessment test to the Center's site itself and C# development building tools for the VR using Visual Studio and WPF.
+I started there working on a virtual reality project, but I've also played a key role developing web apps ranging from an HTML5 iPad app to web-based cognition assessment tests to the Center's site itself and C# development building tools for the VR using Visual Studio and WPF.

 - Gaming.
 It's not too serious it's just the main thing I do for fun.
+Yes, Linux does have games.

 - Linux.
 It's free.
 It's powerful.
 I love the flow and usability.
 I love the variety and quality of desktop environments available.